modern digital art aesthetics

 How has AI impacted visual creation in 2026?

-In 2026, AI is significantly impacting visual creation by serving as a powerful tool for ideation, rapid prototyping, and generating novel imagery, though human curation and artistic direction remain essential.
+In 2026, AI is impacting visual creation by serving as a powerful tool for ideation, rapid prototyping, and generating novel imagery.
+However, human curation and artistic direction remain essential to refine AI outputs and ensure alignment with a specific vision.
+This combination is leading to new hybrid art forms.

-What are the key elements of a well-composed image?
+What are the key elements of aesthetic appeal?

 Conclusion